patrick-5546/sampleproject/CONTRIBUTING.md

 The `tox devenv` command will create a virtual environment and install the environment's dependencies in it.

-- To create a virtual environment with all project and environment dependencies, run `tox devenv -e dev .venv`.
+- To create a virtual environment with all dependencies installed, run `tox devenv -e dev .venv`.
 - Using a virtual environment: [activate Python virtual environments](https://realpython.com/python-virtual-environments-a-primer/#activate-it)